-- a) There is no secondary suite in the primary residence. - b) The Garden Suite dwelling unit is a temporary use and shall be permitted for a five-year term, which may be renewed at Council's discretion.
-The landowner shall enter into an agreement that the land shall not be considered for subdivision. - c) The owner(s) of the host residence must live on the site, and at least one resident of the primary dwelling and one resident of the Garden Suite shall be related by blood, marriage, or legal adoption. - d) The occupant(s) of the Garden Suite should be able to benefit from the informal care and support of relatives in the primary residence, or provide care and support to family in the primary residence. - e) The floor area of the Garden Suite dwelling shall not be less than 35 m2 and not greater than 90 m2.
-The Garden Suite shall not be located on a permanent foundation to allow the structure to be removed from the property when it is no longer required by a relative of the permanent resident. - f) The maximum height of the Garden Suite shall not exceed 5.0 meters from grade level and shall have only one story. - g) Garden Suite dwellings shall only be located on sites where the dwelling can be serviced by existing utilities and can be hooked up to the services of the host residence. - h) Residents of the Garden Suite must have access to the rear yard amenities. - i) The combined site coverage of the single detached dwelling and Garden Suite dwelling shall not exceed the maximum coverage permitted by this Zoning Bylaw, and the accessory dwelling shall be placed so that all other setback requirement of the Zoning Bylaw are met; - j) A parking space shall be provided on site for the resident(s) of the Garden Suite dwelling. - k) There shall be direct and separate access to the Garden Suite dwelling by on-site driveway, or by public roadway or alley. - Council shall place any additional conditions for approval deemed necessary based upon a specific application.
+- There is no secondary suite in the primary residence. - The Garden Suite dwelling unit is a temporary use and shall be permitted for a five-year term, which may be renewed at Council's discretion.
+The landowner shall enter into an agreement that the land shall not be considered for subdivision. - The owner(s) of the host residence must live on the site, and at least one resident of the primary dwelling and one resident of the Garden Suite shall be related by blood, marriage, or legal adoption. - Except for infant children (up to two years of age) of a resident of the Garden Suite dwelling, there shall be no more than two residents. - The occupant(s) of the Garden Suite should be able to benefit from the informal care and support of relatives in the primary residence, or provide care and support to family in the primary residence. - The floor area of the Garden Suite dwelling shall not be less than 35 m2 and not greater than 90 m2.
+The Garden Suite shall not be located on a permanent foundation to allow the structure to be removed from the property when it is no longer required by a relative of the permanent resident. - The maximum height of the Garden Suite shall not exceed 5.0 meters from grade level and shall have only one story. - Garden Suite dwellings shall only be located on sites where the dwelling can be serviced by existing utilities and can be hooked up to the services of the host residence. - Residents of the Garden Suite must have access to the rear yard amenities. - The combined site coverage of the single detached dwelling and Garden Suite dwelling shall not exceed the maximum coverage permitted by this Zoning Bylaw, and the accessory dwelling shall be placed so that all other setback requirement of the Zoning Bylaw are met; - A parking space shall be provided on site for the resident(s) of the Garden Suite dwelling. - There shall be direct and separate access to the Garden Suite dwelling by on-site driveway, or by public roadway or alley. - Council shall place any additional conditions for approval deemed necessary based upon a specific application.